Expert Legal Advice on Financial Settlements on Divorce in London

 Each of these options will be discussed with you to help you choose the best course of action to follow.

 In voluntary financial disclosure both parties agree to complete a financial statement known as a Form E and these are exchanged between solicitors.
-Once all the financial information has been disclosed we can commence negotiations.
+Once all the financial information on your assets, income and income needs has been disclosed we can commence negotiations to reach a fair divorce settlement.

-In any matrimonial case either an agreement will be made or a Court Order imposed to deal with the following:-
+In any matrimonial case either an agreement will be made to be approved by the approved by the court through a financial remedy order to deal with the following:-

 - Maintenance known as periodical payments for a spouse or children